 “Guilty as charged” is the phrase I think Scott Jensen was looking for in that word salad about the British media.

-Election Fraud Bullshit: Let the above comments be exhibit A in the court arguments against the long list of voter suppression laws based on outright lies:
+Election Fraud Bullshit: Let the above comments be "exhibit A" in the court arguments against the long list of voter suppression laws based on outright lies:

 Rick Hasen, a national election law expert, said on his blog on Wednesday that the email exchange suggests that much of the talk about voter fraud is "all about manipulating Republican public opinion."
 He added, "This cynical 'messaging' is sadly validating of what many of us have said."

-Caught, but Deny, Deny, Deny: When asked about the John Doe emails trying to gin up fears over voter fraud just in case the supreme court election didn't go their way, Republican Rep. Robin Vos skipped right over the apparent ploy, and quickly blamed angry liberal Wisconsinites committing fraud and "doing all kinds of different things, to try to gin up the amount of voters."
+Caught, but Deny, Deny, Deny: When asked about the John Doe emails trying to gin up fears over voter fraud just in case the supreme court election didn't go their way, Republican Rep. Robin Vos skipped right over the apparent ploy, and quickly blamed angry liberal Wisconsinites committing fraud and "doing all kinds of different things, to try to gin up the number of voters."
 Gee, wouldn't want more voters.

-This grotesque example of projection tells us a lot about what Republicans would do themselves, and definitely have:
+This grotesque example of projection tells us a lot about what Republicans would do themselves, and definitely, have:

 Vos: "...the election worked out just fine....it's the reality of what we worry about in every election with the "left."
 Where they're willing to do whatever it takes to win, even if it means things like "smokes for votes," and all the things that we've seen in the past.
 It was wide spread.
 And now with voter ID we have a lot less concern."

 First, "smokes for votes" involved bribing the homeless with cigarettes to vote, so voter ID would have not have had an impacted...and the millionaire responsible got caught and paid a fine.
 Gee, the election laws on the books worked.
 But "all the things we've seen?"
 Searching my blog...: